koo2018/intosent/README.md

 # intosent
 A script dividing text into sentences.
 Works with cyrillic and latint text.
-Respects abriviations.
+Respects abbreviations.